-You can either buy clothes or buy pictures,’ she said.
+‘You can either buy clothes or buy pictures,’ she said.
 ‘It’s that simple.
 No one who is not very rich can do both.
-Pay no attention to your clothes and no attention at all to the mode, and buy your clothes for comfort and durability, and you will have the clothes money to buy pictures.
+Pay no attention to your clothes and no attention at all to the mode, and buy your clothes for comfort and durability, and you will have the clothes money to buy pictures.’

 His talent was as natural as the pattern that was made by the dust on a butterfly’s wings.
 At one time he understood it no more than the butterfly did and he did not know when it was brushed or marred.

-But Paris was a very old city and we were young and nothing was simple there, not even poverty, nor sudden money, nor the moonlight, nor right and wrong nor the breathing of something who lay beside you in the moonlight.
+But Paris was a very old city and we were young and nothing was simple there, not even poverty, nor sudden money, nor the moonlight, nor right and wrong, nor the breathing of something who lay beside you in the moonlight.

 The memories are detailed and immediate, which makes them believable and durable.

-So much is unspoken in his writing, so much up to us to intuit.
-This book is much more than the end of life memories intended to mythologize himself, it feels like a final request to be seen, noticed.
+So much is unspoken in Hemingway’s writing, so much up to us to intuit, and yet, simultaneously, he leads us along.
+This book is much more than the end-of-life memories intended to mythologize himself.
+It feels like a final request to be seen, noticed.
 Or at least to unburden himself of the need.

 Then I went back to writing and I entered far into the story and was lost in it.
 I was writing it now and it was not writing itself and I do not look up nor know anything about the time, nor think where I was nor order any more rum St. James.

-Perhaps the most interesting comparison is Down and Out, the journals of George Orwell when he lived in Paris, around the same time as Hemingway, but in forced poverty in order to write about what he saw.
+Perhaps the most interesting comparison is Down and Out, the journals of George Orwell when he lived in Paris, around the same time as Hemingway, but in forced poverty in order to write what he saw.
 Remarkable gifts, each of them.